2020 Georgia Public Service Commission election: District 4

-Incumbent Republican Commissioner Lauren "Bubba" McDonald ran for a fourth term in the Public Service Commission and was challenged by Democrat Daniel Blackman.
+Incumbent Republican Commissioner Bubba McDonald ran for a fourth term in the Public Service Commission and was challenged by Democrat Daniel Blackman.
 Were he to win, Blackman would become only the second African-American member on the Commission in its history, with Democrat David Burgess having served from 1999 until his defeat in a 2006 runoff by Republican Chuck Eaton.
 Burgess was also the last Democrat to serve on the commission, with McDonald having changed his party affiliation after first being elected.
 Blackman and McDonald previously ran against each other for District 4 in 2014.